diamirio/backend-nx-skeleton/packages/nestjs-util/README.md

 ## Pipes

-Extended pipes provide capabilities over the default ones for better interacting with this library.
+Extended pipes provide capabilities over the default ones for interacting with this library better.

 ### Validation Pipe